nlsfi/avoin-karttakuva.maanmittauslaitos.fi/README.md

 - <https://avoin-karttakuva.maanmittauslaitos.fi/vectortiles/wmts> WMTS-vt for vector tiles
 - <https://avoin-karttakuva.maanmittauslaitos.fi/avoin/wmts> WMTS services for raster images

-This repository contains some resource templates but API key authorization is required to production use.

-Information on how to acquire the API key available at <https://beta-karttakuva.maanmittauslaitos.fi> Links to vector tiles resources with API key in place are available at <https://beta-karttakuva.maanmittauslaitos.fi>

 Information on the Vector Tiles services (in finnish)
 - <https://www.maanmittauslaitos.fi/kartat-ja-paikkatieto/asiantuntevalle-kayttajalle/kartta-ja-paikkatietojen-rajapintapalvelut-37>